ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingservices.md

 ---

+{:external: target="_blank" .external}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}
+{:term: .term}

 # Ordering services for vCenter Server instances
 {: #vc_addingservices}

-You can order services for your VMware vCenter Server® instances, such as a disaster recovery solution.

-Services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.
+You can order services for your VMware® vCenter Server® instances, such as a disaster recovery solution.
+Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.

-{:important}
+Adding services to vCenter Server multizone instances is not supported.
+You can view or delete existing add-on services.
+If a service is deleted, it cannot be reinstalled.
+{:deprecated}

 ## Available services for vCenter Server instances
 {: #vc_addingservices-available-services}